rklymentiev/py-for-neuro/slides/chapter5_03_mat.md

 Notes: We can load MAT files into Python with the help of SciPy package.
 We are interested in `loadmat` function inside the `io` module.

 The `squeeze_me` is responsible for squeezing unit matrix dimensions.
-For example, if Matlab variable was stored in a shape (5,1,1), setting `squeeze_me=True` will import it with the shape (5,) to Python.
+For example, if MATLAB variable was stored in a shape (5,1,1), setting `squeeze_me=True` will import it with the shape (5,) to Python.

 The resulted object is a dictionary.
-Each key represents saved variable from the Matlab.
+Each key represents saved variable from the MATLAB.
 Also, there are three additional keys with wile info.

 [SciPy Website](https://www.scipy.org/)